P&F Blog

 Three stars showing on the folded flag means a prisoner of war.

-A persistent rumor that has no basis in the official Flag Code or any military regulation.
-The number of stars showing on a properly folded burial flag varies based on the size of the flag and how tightly it is folded.
-It is not a hidden POW signal.
+A persistent rumor with no basis in the Flag Code or any military regulation.
+The number of stars showing on a folded burial flag varies with the size of the flag and how tightly it is folded.

 MYTH 04